pusher/pusher-phonegap-android/README.md

 The WebSocket.java class does have some Pusher-specific modifications but they were not to the protocol implementation, which was last updated 11 months ago.

-Ideally the WebSocket implementation would be updated to use <https://github.com/rbaier/weberknecht> which is the most maintained Java WebSocket client library that I know of.
+Ideally the WebSocket implementation would support the RFC and would use a much better maintained library.